davidfstr/dafoster.net/_posts/2021-01-20-i-no-longer-trust-the-great-suspender.md

 * Close as many unneeded tabs as you can.
 * Unsuspend all remaining tabs. ⏳
+    * ⚠️ Any tabs that you forget to unsuspend will be lost when uninstalling The Great Suspender in the next step.
 * Uninstall The Great Suspender.
 * Download the [latest good version] of The Great Suspender (7.1.6) from GitHub, and move it to some permanent location outside your Downloads folder.